 I think that both XS1 and Tonal membership are realistic (especially if you compare them to other fitness equipment or services).

 Below you can see how XS1 and Tonal prices compare with other popular fitness services per month and per workout based on 4 sessions per week (16 workouts per month).

 |Fitness product or service||Price per month||Price per workout|

 |Fitness Class on Princess Cruise Ship||$360||$20|

-As you can see, I purposefully compared both Tonal and XS1 with personal training and couples personal training because both of these machines have smart features that mimic workout with a partner.
+As you can see, I purposefully compared both Tonal and XS1 with personal training and couples’ personal training.

 Also, depending on how often you plan to train the price per session is relatively low, compared to other fitness services available in the market.